 From the earliest contacts, indeed, there had been some people who distrusted outsiders and felt that revealing information about Dagbon was wrong.
 In the vision of Alhaji Ibrahim, however, any book that would be the product of our work together should be a visible or material representation of our own relationship.
 He was thinking about the work as having an objectivity that would be validated partly by the lasting strength of our friendship but more by the indigenous model of learning that we reflected, and both thoughts lent a measure of methodological control.
 By placing me into the receptive role of the generation that would follow them, the drummers recreated their own experience and confirmed the work as their testament.
 The idea that we were creating a work that could describe Dagbamba customs to a Western audience was not separate from the idea that the work could be used in Dagbon by Dagbamba themselves.
 Thus there were a number of reasons why Alhaji Ibrahim and the drumming elders undertook this work.
 They trusted themselves and the authority of their knowledge.
 They felt that the vulnerability and atrophy of their cultural influence justified an effort to preserve it in another medium.
 They trusted me to respect their authority and to carry out the work properly.

 Alhaji Ibrahim's motivation was rooted in the respect drummers continued to have in Dagbon.
 Despite the larger historical processes through which significant decisions about Dagbon were made from afar, the Dagbamba I knew were deeply interested in their culture and their history.
 Their sources of information were mainly indigenous, within their traditionally circumscribed means of access.
 As a traditionally non-literate society, Dagbon does not have its own written records.
 Most people continued to rely on contexts where cultural knowledge had previously and traditionally been conveyed and learned.
 Such opportunities were more and more limited because many significant activities occurred outside the scope of chieftaincy and family institutions and within the domain of the national economic situation or under the jurisdiction of national political and social authorities.
 With increasing wealth in towns like Tamale, however, there was more music at gatherings like weddings and funerals, and festivals were widely attended in towns with major chieftaincies.
 I followed this issue of access to indigenous knowledge during my time in Dagbon.
-Many people whom I interviewed were serious to take advantage of such opportunities to participate and learn more about Dagbon, and many were very well informed.
+Many people whom I interviewed, both literate and non-literate, were serious to take advantage of such opportunities to participate and learn more about Dagbon, and many were very well informed.

 Even in what would be the best of libraries, the ethnographic record on Ghanaian cultures is uneven.
 Information on Dagbon is not as detailed as that on other traditional areas of Ghana.
 As might be expected, there are numerous studies of the various Akan peoples who comprise nearly half the population.
 Somewhat well-represented are the Ga people of Accra and their relatives to the east, less than ten percent, who have been at the center of the colonial and national sphere.
 The Ewe people and their relatives, just under fifteen percent, have played an important part in the history of Ghana, but oddly enough, at the time when I did some research in the Ewe area, the library at the Institute held only some source documents and a few studies of their social life.
 Other groups such as the Gonja and Talensi and Lowilli and Konkomba peoples of the Northern and Upper regions bear the stamp of individual ethnographers whose significant efforts have placed them on the anthropological map, and there is piecemeal treatment of many others.